tlongren/rootdip/README.markdown

 2. __Link Post Format__: To utilize the link Post Format, simply write a new post and select "Link" for the format.
 You'll also need to add a custom field with the URL you want to link to.
 The custom field name should be __LinkFormatURL__ and the custom field value should be the URL you want to link to.

+3. __Quote Post Format__: When using this post format, I usually use the author or source as the post title, and then put the quote inside a blockquote for the actual post content.

 Other Considerations
 -----------------------------
 A majority of the images included in HTML5Press are from the [iconic icon set](http://somerandomdude.com/projects/iconic/ "Iconic Icons!") by [P.J.
 Onori](http://somerandomdude.com/ "Some Random Dude").
 Images from Iconic are the tag, sticky post identifier, link post format identifier, status post format identifier, quote post format identifier and left and right arrows.
 I will likely use more images from Iconic as I add additional features/post formats to HTML5Press.